 The WRM Account has not been able to maintain sufficient revenue over the last several biennia, requiring the agency to increase the CWQ and PHS Fees.
 The agency reviewed the current revenue and funding obligations to the WRM Account to determine deficiencies.
-The agency will not only need to adjust revenue sources to support current obligations but will also need to have a sufficient cash flow to support the Agency's Water Programs in the future.
+The agency will not only need to adjust revenue sources to support current obligations but will also need to generate a sufficient cash flow to support the Agency's Water Programs in the future.

 As the state's population grows, we can expect to experience a higher demand for water resources and an increase in the burden on agency programs that protect and manage those resources.
-TCEQ's FY 2018/19 Legislative Appropriations Request includes Exceptional Items that require an additional \$7 million a year from the WRM Account
+TCEQ's FY 2018/19 Legislative Appropriations Request includes Exceptional Items that would require an additional \$7 million a year from the WRM Account

 The following table provides a list of the water programs, their associated fees, and the benefits to the fee payers.
 The table illustrates the difference funded by the CWQ and PHS fees, since the funding sources are insufficient to support the total costs.
-Also, included in the document is a pie chart (Graph 2) of the water programs and a pie chart (Graph 3) of the fees deposited to the WRM Account.